Xunnamius/hashnav/README.md

 Advanced Examples
 -------------
-Note that you can copy and paste all of these examples into a browser's JS console in [HashNav's sandbox](http://xunnamius.github.com/HashNav)!
+Note that you can copy and paste all of the following examples into your browser's JS console in [HashNav's sandbox](http://xunnamius.github.com/HashNav).
+Don't forget to load the appropriate modules.

 Loading data whenever the application's page/state designator changes: